-Illinois Schedule NR Instructions nust complete Illinois Schedule NR
+Illinois Schedule NR Instructions

 You must complete Illinois Schedule NR if the trust or estate is a nonresident of Illinois.
 Resident trusts and estates are not permitted to allocate their fiduciary base income.

 Part I - Computation of base income or loss allocable to Illinois